Electrolytic Conservation Of Iron & Steel Artefacts

 An alkaline electrolyte can now be prepared, and I consider the best all-round option to be a solution of sodium carbonate (Na₂CO₃) as it is reasonably safe and also readily available at many supermarkets as washing soda or soda crystals.
 Some professional conservation laboratories suggest using a 2 - 5% solution of caustic soda (NaOH), and while this may be beneficial in helping conserve artefacts recovered from a marine environment, it is a dangerous chemical, needs careful handling and as such may not be appropriate for the home experimenter.

-I use a 2% w/v solution of sodium carbonate which seems to work well, producing an alkaline environment and being highly conductive while not using excessive amounts of chemical.
-In order to demystify quoted solution strengths, it simply indicates the weight of chemical contained in 100mL of solution, so for example a 2% solution would involve dissolving 2 grams of chemical in water and making up the final volume to 100mL.
-This is obviously the same as 1 litre containing 20 grams of chemical, 20 litres containing 400 grams and so on.
+I use a 3% w/v solution (or thereabouts) of sodium carbonate which seems to work well, producing the required alkaline environment and being highly conductive while not using excessive amounts of chemical.
+In order to demystify quoted solution strengths, it simply indicates the weight of chemical contained in 100mL of solution, so for example a 3% solution would involve dissolving 3 grams of chemical in water and making up the final volume to 100mL.
+This is obviously the same as 1 litre containing 30 grams of chemical, 25 litres containing 750 grams and so on.

-I've found it can be tedious trying to end up with a clear solution, so don't worry about this minor detail; I've noticed that despite using rain water, a small amount of white insoluble material settles out, which is presumably due to impurities present in the sodium carbonate.
-In hard water areas, a precipitation of white calcium carbonate may be noticed and although unsightly, it is of no consequence; it doesn't affect the outcome at all and will settle to the bottom of the container eventually.
+I've noticed that despite using rain water, a small amount of white insoluble material settles out, which is presumably due to impurities present in the sodium carbonate.
+In hard water areas, a precipitation of white calcium carbonate may be very noticeable and although unsightly, it is of no consequence and doesn't affect the outcome of the treatment at all.
+You could mix up the solution in, say, a bucket, and let it stand for a couple of days; the milky precipitate should by then have settled to the bottom, allowing you to carefully decant the clear electrolyte.

 This is the most critical phase and, it seems, the least understood.